twbs/icons/docs/content/_index.md

 {{< md >}}
 Known issues include:

-- **Focus handling is broken in Internet Explorer and Edge.** When embedding your SVGs, add `focusable="false"` to the `<svg>` element.
+- **Focus handling is broken in Internet Explorer and Edge Legacy.** When embedding your SVGs, add `focusable="false"` to the `<svg>` element.
 [Learn more on Stack Overflow.](https://stackoverflow.com/questions/18646111/disable-onfocus-event-for-svg-element)

 - **Browsers inconsistently announce SVGs as `<img>` tags with voice assistance.** Include `role="img"` when possible to avoid any issues.
 [See this article for details.](https://simplyaccessible.com/article/7-solutions-svgs/#acc-heading-2)

 - **Safari skips `aria-label` when used non-focusable SVGs.** As such, use `aria-hidden="true"` when embedding the `<svg>` file and use CSS to visually hide an equivalent label.
 [More details here.](https://simplyaccessible.com/article/7-solutions-svgs/#acc-heading-6)

-- **External SVG sprites may not function correctly in Internet Explorer 9-11 and Edge 12.** Use the [svg4everybody](https://github.com/jonathantneal/svg4everybody) polyfill as needed.
+- **External SVG sprites may not function correctly in Internet Explorer.** Use the [svg4everybody](https://github.com/jonathantneal/svg4everybody) polyfill as needed.

 Found another issue with SVGs we should note?
 Please open an issue to share details.
 {{< /md >}}